 Above,the 1707 Stephen Hopkins House, the oldest surviving house from the original Towne Street along the Providence River, was moved up the hill to Benefit Street in 1927.
 Like many of those original houses, it housed enslaved people as in this third floor room.

 Below is a marker on the southeast corner of Waterman and North Main Street (next to the bus tunnel) marking where Williams’ house first stood.
-Also below is a painting by artist Jean Blackburn depicting the town of Providence about 1650.
+Also below is an illustration of pre-colonial Providence and a painting by artist Jean Blackburn depicting the town of Providence about 1650.
 If you were on what is now College Hill and looked west, this is what you would have seen.
 The Great Salt Cove fills the center of the picture.
 Over on the far right, the large flat area is where the State House now stands.
 The road that runs across the middle ground is Towne Street which became North Main Street.
 At center is Roger Williams’ house and house lot.
 Just across the street is the fresh water spring.
 Large hill in the upper left is Neutaconkanut Hill.
 Oysters, clams, quahogs and lobsters were found here in abundance.
 Salmon would run up both the Moshasuck and Woonasquatucket Rivers .
 Ducks and geese by the thousands stopped here on their way south in the fall and also on their way north in the spring.
 As Roger said, this truly was “God’s Providence” to him in his distress.